John Thach

 John Smith Thach (April 19, 1905 – April 15, 1981) was a World War II Naval Aviator, air combat tactician, and United States Navy admiral.
 Thach developed the Thach Weave, a combat flight formation which could counter enemy fighters of superior performance, and later the big blue blanket, an aerial defense against kamikaze attacks.

 Early career

 John S. Thach was born in Pine Bluff, Arkansas, on April 19, 1905.
 He graduated from the United States Naval Academy in 1927 and spent two years serving in battleships, before becoming a Naval Aviator in early 1930.
+His USNA classmates included William Brockman, Creed Burlingame, and Eugene Lindsey.
 Thach spent the next decade serving as a test pilot and instructor and establishing a reputation as an expert in aerial gunnery.